soundpress/RulesOfNYC/docs/c47/index.rst

       (D) The household's Public Assistance benefits must not be reduced pursuant to New York Social Services Law § 342;

-      (E) The household must have a lease, or an agreement in writing to rent for at least one year, the residence to which the CITYFEPS rent supplement will be applied and must have a monthly rent obligation that (i) does not exceed the maximum rent for the household's size under subdivision (a) of section 8-05 of this chapter and (ii) is protected from increases for at least one year except as authorized under rent stabilization laws and rules or HUD regulations;
+      (E) The household must have a lease, or an agreement in writing to rent for at least one year, the residence to which the CITYFEPS rent supplement will be applied and must have a monthly rent obligation that (i) does not exceed the maximum rent for the household's size under subdivision (a) of 68 RCNY § 8-05
+									 and (ii) is protected from increases for at least one year except as authorized under rent stabilization laws and rules or HUD regulations;

       (F) The residence to which the CITYFEPS rent supplement shall be applied must be located within the City of New York;